-The course is open for public riding from May 6 – September 2017 (provisional).
-It will be closed from Monday 29 May.
-It is hoped that the course will re-open after mid-day on Monday 5 June.
+The course is open for public riding from May 5 – September 2018 (provisional).
+For the World Cup it will be closed from Monday 28 May.
+It is hoped that the course will re-open after mid-day on Monday 4 June.
 This will depend on the amount of repair work required to the course following the World Cup.

 Please check with Nevis Range for accurate opening times.